CERT LOGO

 Upcoming CERT Trainings

-The next CERT training will be hosted this summer June - July.
-A sign-up will be posted in May.
+The next CERT training will be held July 18 - July 20.
+The sign-up will be posted two weeks before the class.

 Interested in joining CERT?
 Contact us here!